naterious/third-party-payment-client/readMe.md

 ```

 ## Errors
-If the function fails, an error will be returned, please see below errors
+If the function fails, one of the below errors will be returned

 | Code | Error                     | Example                                                                             |
 |------|---------------------------|-------------------------------------------------------------------------------------|